Adit0507/GoFlow/README.md

 # GoFlow 🐹🌀
- GoFlow is a hands-on microservices project built using Golang, designed to explore real-world backend architecture.
-It features independent services communicating over both HTTP and gRPC, integrates PostgreSQL, MongoDB, and RabbitMQ, and supports local email testing via Mailhog.
+GoFlow simulates real-world service orchestration with clean service boundaries, asynchronous communication, and containerized deployments.

+The project includes multiple services—each with a focused responsibility—connected through HTTP and gRPC.
+It leverages RabbitMQ for message queues, PostgreSQL and MongoDB for persistence, and Mailhog for email testing.
+Everything is containerized with Docker **or** orchestrated with Kubernetes and controlled through a simple Makefile workflow.

-With a frontend UI to demonstrate service interactions and a clean Makefile workflow for managing containers, GoFlow provides a practical look at scalable, event-driven systems.
+A lightweight front-end UI showcases the interactions, while a clean Makefile workflow (or a single kubectl apply -f k8s/) spins everything up, giving you a practical view of scalable, event-driven systems in action.

 ## 📚 Table of Contents